snltd/SexyMF/README.md

 them into the SMF repository.

     $ svccfg import manifest.xml
     POST filedate=@manifest.xml /smf/@/svccfg/import HTTP/1.1

 If the file you upload is not a valid manifest, or it fails to import for some other reason, you will get 409 error and the message `manifest did not import`.
 Successfully importing a manifest returns `Command complete`, and a 200 code.

-SexyMF does no checks to see if it is overwriting an existing manifest.
+SexyMF does no checks to see if it is overwriting an existing manifest, and entirely trusts its input.

+I have found that on OmniOS at least, importing manifests into an NGZ from the global requires the use of `zlogin`.
+Directly manipulating the repository through `svccfg` does not do the import, and manually importing the manifest after gives an error of the form

+    svccfg: Scope "localhost" changed unexpectedly (service "application/stest" added).
+		svccfg: Could not refresh svc:/application/stest:default (deleted).

+So, if you wish to use this feature, please set `force_zlogin = true` in the configuration file.

 ### Exporting a Service Manifest, Profile, or Archive